gSchool/DNA-release-2/03-Phase-2/02-making-work-visible.md

 ## <span style="font-size:2em">4.</span> Prioritize effectively
 Remember how we said that Too Much WIP infiltrates all other thieves?
 People take on more WIP when they are unclear on priorities.

-So what are some ways to prioritize work:
+So, what are some ways to prioritize work:
 * **Highest paid person’s opinion (HiPPO)**: Each job is assigned a priority by the most senior person in charge
 * **Cost of Delay (CoD)**: A measure of the impact of time on the outcomes we want, a preview to our next section on Outcomes over Outputs
 * **First-in, First-out (FIFO)**: Simple as it sounds - first in, first worked.
 Note there is also a reverse, last in first out.